Our Top Picks

 Score

-Good contrast and average glass, but produce a little too much glare at first and last light.
+Good contrast and average glass, but produces a little too much glare at first and last light.

 Average battery life.